bbauska/TUMx-DWAPNx/README.md

 things internally and we will kind of come back to that in a later slide.

 Now, that we have the data model for our graph layout initialized, we&apos;ll move on to actually initialize the visualization and then we&apos;ll try to bind the model and the position of the nodes to the graphics and the position of the shapes on that graphic.

-First thing first, what we need to do to initialize the visualization is we now have to use D3 to manipulate our DOM.
+What we need to do to initialize the visualization is we now have to use D3 to manipulate our DOM.
 In this case, we would like to set or select the root div that we have created in our template, if you remember, and then we would like to use D3 to append a child element to this root div, in this